Tom Yum Recipe with Shrimp, Tom Yum Kung!

 When it’s boiling, stir in 4 tbsp fish sauce (Use aminos and some salt if you want to make it vegetarian) and 4 tbsp Thai chili paste to season.

 Mix chili paste into soup well and you will see the color change immediately.
-Time to squeeze shrimp heads into pot if you are using.
+Time to squeeze shrimp heads into the pot if you are using.
 Add mushrooms as well and bring back to boil.

 Add prepared prawn/shrimp into boiling soup.
 Cook shrimp until 3/4way cooked.
-Cooking time depends on size of shrimp you’re using & depends on if skin is on or off.
+Cooking time depends on the size of shrimp you’re using & depends on if the skin is on or off.
 Small to medium, 1 to 2 minutes.
 Large to jumbo 3 to 4 minutes.
 Head-on prawns with shell 5 to 7 minutes.

-Now, reduce heat to low and squeeze 4 to 5 limes into pot.
+Now, reduce heat to low and squeeze 4 to 5 limes into the pot.
 Add 3 limes first, then adjust to your taste.
-Remove from heat, add 1/2 cup of evaporated milk if you want more creamier taste.
+Remove from heat, add 1/2 cup of evaporated milk if you want a creamier taste.
 Add chopped cilantro & don’t forget to add the chili!
 I almost did. 😂

 Stir well and serve in a bowl, garnish with some cilantro and shredded lime leaves if you’d like.
-Serve with lime wedge and extra chili oil.
+Serve with a lime wedge and extra chili oil.